techstarta/techstarta/README.md

-# TalentMine
+# Techstarta

-A repository for collaboration and feedback for the TalentMine community.
+A public repository for collaboration and feedback for the Techstarta community.